siefkenj/IBLODEs/book/typst/modules/module1.typ

 The pattern is slightly different.
 This time,
 $
-  "Green ants per minute" n = 2^(n-1) · 3.
+  "Brown ants during minute" n = 2^(n-1) · 3.
 $
 Your friend, who was watching you the whole time, looks confused.
 “Why come up with two complicated equations when you can describe both types of ant at once?” they declare.
 $
-  "#Ants at minute" n = 2 · ("#Ants at "&"minute" n − 1) \
+  "#Ants during minute" n = 2 · ("#Ants during "&"minute" n − 1) \
-  "#Green ants at minute" 1 &= 10 \
+  "#Green ants during minute" 1 &= 10 \
-  "#Brown ants at minute" 1 &= 3
+  "#Brown ants during minute" 1 &= 3
 $

 Your friend has a point.
-Their model is elegant, but your model can predict how many ants pass by at minute
+Their model is elegant, but your model can predict how many ants pass by during minute
 $3.222$!
 Though, your friend would probably complain that $46.654$ is not a number of ants#sym.dots.
 You and your friend have just come up with two different mathematical models for the number of ants that walk across the sidewalk.
 They happen to make similar predictions for each minute and each have their strengths